Rishikant181/Rettiwt-API/README.md

     - User Username Change
     - User Password Change

 By default, Rettiwt-API uses 'guest' authentication.
 If however, access to the full set of resources is required, 'user' authentication can be used.
 This is done by using the cookies associated with your Twitter/X account, and encoding them into an `API_KEY` for convenience.
-The said `API_KEY` can be obtained by using a **Firefox** extension, as follows:
+The said `API_KEY` can be obtained by using a **Firefox** extension or manually from your browser (Chrome/Chromium-Based/Firefox/Firefox-Based), as follows:

+### Manual Method

+1. Open your browser (Chrome/Chromium-Based/Firefox/Firefox-Based) and go to Twitter/X.
+2. Open your browser developer tools by pressing `F12` on your keyboard.
+3. Navigate to Applications -> Cookies (for Chrome/Chromium-Based) or Storage -> Cookies (for Firefox/Firefox-Based).
+4. Copy the values of the 3 fields: `auth_token`, `ct0`, `twid`.
+These server as your authentication credentials.
+5. Go to `Console` of your browser developer tools, and execute the command: `btoa("auth_token=<auth_token_value>;ct0=<ct0_value>;twid=<twid_value>;")`.
+Substitute the values of the tokens with the values you copied.
+6. The output string is your API_KEY.

+### Firefox Extension Method

 1. Install the [Rettiwt Auth Helper extension](https://addons.mozilla.org/en-US/firefox/addon/rettiwt-auth-helper) from Firefox Add-Ons, and allow it to run it in in-private mode.
 2. Switch to in-private mode and login to Twitter/X.